Augustine of Hippo

 "And if any one should speak doubtfully concerning the soul of Elias, as that the Scriptures say that he was taken up in the flesh..., as was also proved by the translation of Enoch."

 Rome teaches that one must confess mortal sin to a priest, or you lose your salvation.
 These mortal sins can be as common as missing Mass on Sunday.
 Frequent confession is expected to remain in a state of grace.
 However, this is not consistent with the Patristic practice of confession.
 Early Christians would confess openly to the congregation for their own spiritual well-being.
 For offenses that harmed the entire church, such as murder and adultery, these sins led to excommunication.
-In the third century, it was standard practice for bishops to offer only one penance (or a one-time re-admittance to the Church) for an entire lifetime.
+For these sins, it was standard practice for bishops in the 3rd century to only offer one penance (or a one-time re-admittance to the Church) for an entire lifetime.

 "the sphere of action of this second and only (remaining) repentance."